finbarallan/Project-Privacy/privacy/PRIVACY_POLICY.md

 ## Contact Information 📧

-If you have any questions about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy, please contact me at:

 **Email:** contact@optophoto.com